Pros / This system is easy to upgrade and expand with more sensors and smart home devices.

 It is best to keep the keypad near your front entrance for two reasons: You can quickly arm and disarm the system and the alarm is on the keypad.
 When we tested sound projection, the alarm only registered at 60 decibels, which isn't very loud – it's about as loud as normal conversation at just 3 feet away.
 Keeping the keypad near a door or window helps amplify the siren.

-Although it seems convenient that you can complete the DIY security system’s setup through your smartphone, we found it to be more complicated than other systems we tested.
+Although it seems convenient that you can complete the DIY security system setup through your smartphone, we found it to be more complicated than other systems we tested, such as Scout Alarm and SimpliSafe.
 Iris by Lowe's mobile app doesn't include detailed instructions, which are vital when you install home security systems by yourself.

 You can set the system to trigger an alarm after one or two devices detect movement or a door or window opens.
 If you choose two instances, an alarm only activates if two sensors detect activity in your home.
 Once an alarm goes off, the system contacts you three different ways: by phone with an automated message, email and mobile notification.